-Typical of merger and acquisition plans in the healthcare sector and commonly found in the PBM / MCO sector, two mergers involving sizable internal PBMs encountered rough ground.
-The Aetna / Humana merger fell through; Aetna owes Humana a $1 billion breakup fee.
-Anthem sued Cigna as Cigna terminated their deal and seeks to collect a $1.85 billion break up fee from Anthem.
+Typical of merger and acquisition plans in the healthcare sector and commonly found in the PBM / MCO sector, two mergers involving sizable internal PBMs encountered regulatory resistance..
+A proposed Aetna / Humana merger fell through; Aetna owed Humana a $1 billion breakup fee.
+Anthem sued Cigna as Cigna terminated their merger deal and sought to collect a $1.85 billion break up fee from Anthem.
 PBM mergers and acquisitions continue to receive higher levels of scrutiny accompanied by proposed legislation to more closely control them.